Digital Benefits Network

 We also publish primers and a glossary to introduce practitioners to the topic.
 You can view Digital Identity resources from across the ecosystem on the Digital Benefits Hub.

-In June the National Institute of Standards and Technology (NIST) announced a new collaborative research project with the Digital Benefits Network and the Center for Democracy and Technology to adapt NIST’s digital identity guidelines to support public benefits programs.
+In June 2024, the National Institute of Standards and Technology (NIST) announced a new collaborative research project with the Digital Benefits Network and the Center for Democracy and Technology to adapt NIST’s digital identity guidelines to support public benefits programs.
 Through this work, we aim to develop voluntary resources that help practitioners and public sector leaders evaluate what degree of authentication and types of identity proofing practices are needed for benefits delivery in specific contexts.
-You can read more about this project on the Digital Benefits Hub and sign-up online to receive updates about this project and invitations to future public events.
+You can read more about this project on the Digital Government Hub and sign-up online to receive updates about this project and invitations to future public events.

 • Benefits Eligibility Rules as Code